KillahPotatoes/KP-Liberation/README.md

 * Tweaked: Name for savegame namespace -> adapts automaticly to worldName
 * Tweaked: Revive settings: BI Revive is enabled by default.
 Disable it, when you use ACE
 * Tweaked: Config, as some apex classnames were missing.
 Thanks to [Applejakerie](https://github.com/Applejakerie)
+* Tweaked: If attacking a sector, a random amount of crates with random resources will spawn once.
 * Fixed: UAV unconnectable after player death.
 Thanks to [veteran29](https://github.com/veteran29)
 * Fixed: Missing batteries with Apex laser designators.
 Thanks to [veteran29](https://github.com/veteran29)
 * Fixed: Enemy weapon dance.
 Thanks to [kaso2mod](https://github.com/kaso2mod)